Spa and Leisure

 Public Swimming Pools

 There are public swimming pools in Alnwick and Berwick.
-Both have a main pool and a children’s pool, and Berwick has a wave machine, water slide and an ice rink.
+Both have a main pool and a children’s pool, and Berwick has a wave machine and water slide.
 Ice skating is available from April to September.

 Find them at: